Itoro Coleman: WNBA career

-Nigerian National Team
+Nigerian national team

 At the 2004 Summer Olympics in Athens, Coleman played for the Nigeria women's national basketball team.
 She played on the team with Joanne Aluka, a fellow Hephzibah High School alumna.
 Coleman also played for the Nigerian national team at the 2006 FIBA World Championship for Women.
 She had the highest number of assists in the tournament.

 Coaching

-Her first coaching job was as a student assistant for Liberty University in 1999.
-After graduation from college, Coleman worked at Butler University, where she coached from 2000 to 2002.
+Coleman's first coaching job was as a student assistant for Liberty University in 1999.
+After graduation from college, she worked at Butler University, where she coached from 2000 to 2002.
 She accepted an assistant coaching job for the Lady Clemson Tigers in 2002.
 One of her major functions in the program was as a recruiter.
 She became the head coach of the team in 2010.
-After 3 years as head coach, she was let go by Clemson at the end of the 2013 season.
-She was an assistant coach for Courtney Banghart at the University of North Carolina until April 12, 2024 when she was named the associate head coach at Virginia Tech.
+After three years as head coach, she was fired by Clemson at the end of the 2013 season.

+She was an assistant coach for Courtney Banghart at the University of North Carolina until April 12, 2024, when she was named the associate head coach at Virginia Tech.